PierUgit/fmmap/doc/index.md

 ## public types

-`fmmap_t` : derived type holding the properties of the mapping.
-Public components:
+`fmmap_t` : derived type holding the properties of the mapping, with no public component.
-   - `% cptr` : the C pointer the memory area where the file is mapped

 ## public constants